ahmedshuhel/ahmedshuhel.github.io/_drafts/bundling-aurelia-application.md

 #Bundling Aurelia Application

-Let's start by saying that bundling is an antipattern.
-Aurelia is a next generation presentation framework and tryies to promote good design patterns and practises. http2 spec is underway and that will eleminate the need for bundling.
-But right now we need it.

-## Fine grained caching
-HTTP2 enables fine grain caching on client side.

-While bundling is good for http1 it may be an antipattern for http2.
-But that is for an ideal world. http2 is still a proposed standerd and will take time probably yeras to arrive.
-Right now we need bundling.
+Let's start with a controvertail statement, "*Bundling is an anti-pattern*" We loose some benefits including fine grained caching when we do create bundles.
+Aurelia is a next generation framework that promotes good design patterns and practices.
+The next version of http, [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) will help us avoid crating bundle altogether.
+But, that's the ideal world and we are far from it.
+HTTP/2 is not yet implemented and we need bundling.
+Nobody likes to see an application making 124 requests upon loading.

 We will use our [skeleton-navigation](http://github.com/aurelia/skeleton-navigation) as the application.
 Let's just quickly clone it and give it a try.